The Global Fight for Women's Health - 'Powerful and inspiring' Elinor Cleghorn, author of Unwell Women

 Invalid email entered

-'Harman delivers this devastating diagnosis with a powerful prescription for change' -Observer, Book of the Week 'An eye-opening contribution to the global discourse on women's health and a call for change' -The Lancet 'Important, timely' -Sunday Independent
+'A powerful prescription for change' Observer, Book of the Week 'An eye-opening contribution to the global discourse on women's health and a call for change' The Lancet 'Important, timely, often fascinating' Sunday Independent

 We know the causes of death and disease among women all over the world.
-We have the money to tacklet it.
-We have the commitment of the WHO, foundations in rich countries and governments in poorer countries.
+Governments and philanthropists have funded plenty of initiatives over recent decades.
 So why isn't it working?

 Dr Rageshri Dhairyawan, author of Unheard: The Medical Practice of Silencing